chrisjwelly/blog/source/_posts/Career-Progression-CS3230-TA.md

 During recess and reading weeks, I took the effort to give additional consultation hours as I am sure they would have studied the material more closely and had questions.
 I ran one 1.5 hr session in recess week, and two 1.5 hr sessions in reading week.
 Attendance was decent, but I typically spend a considerable amount of time answering one question in detail.
 I wonder if some of the questions were left out as a consequence of this.

 Again, another nice thing about conducting all these online is that I could record them and timestamp some of the things I covered.
 At the very least, if someone else has the same question, I could save some time and redirect them to my video recording of consultations.
-I also took care to save the notes during consultation (I use Goodnotes on iPad), which they can refer to if needed.
+I also took care to save the notes during consultation (I use GoodNotes on iPad), which they can refer to if needed.

 ## Conclusion
 Overall, I enjoyed being a CS3230 TA this recent semester.
+Doing CS3230 preparation work is actually like therapy for me when I am too lazy to do work that I am supposed to do, like my own modules.
+Oops.
+I suppose it is as such because I know what I should be doing in CS3230, it is just a lot of work.
+Whereas my own module is where I learn new things and had to struggle a bit more.

 I personally do think that CS3230 is not an easy module.
 It requires more-than-average mathematical maturity, and I do try my best to make the content as accessible as possible.
 I received some thank-you emails from people not even from my class and these are little things that motivate me to keep moving forward!
 Nothing makes me happier to hear that people are benefitting from the effort I put in to deliver the content.

 {% asset_img thank-you-email.png "A thank-you email by a student" %}